lonesloane/GraphXQL/README.md

 ### Adding GraphXQL to your project

-Assuming you're using ml-gradle, you can easily add a grphQL service to your application.
+Assuming you're using ml-gradle, you can easily add a graphQL service to your application.

 As this project hasn't been published to the [jcenter](https://bintray.com/bintray/jcenter) repository yet, you'll first need to publish a copy of this project to your local Maven repository, which defaults to ~/.m2/repository.